belcour/blog/_drafts/2016-08-25-siggraph-course-part1.markdown

 #### Radiance Operators in Local Space

-Expressing the [rendering equation][kajiya1986] or the [radiative transfer equation][ishimaru1997] in local coordinates is not possible since they rely on global coordinates.
+Expressing the [Rendering Equation][kajiya1986] or the [Radiative Transfer Equation][ishimaru1997] in local coordinates is not possible since they rely on global coordinates.
 Instead, we look at solutions of those equations for simple cases (operators) that correspond to transport evaluated during path tracing.
 We will need to describe several transport operators such as *travel in free space, reflection, refraction, etc.*.

 <center>
 <div style="position:relative;width:600px;height:300px;">
 <object type="image/svg+xml" data="{{ site.url | append: site.baseurl }}/data/svg/cov_path.svg" width="600px" id="draw_cov_path-cv" style="position:absolute;top:0px;left:0px;"></object></div><br />
-<div style="width:600px;"><em><a name="figure2">Fig.2 -</a> Frequency analysis of light transport builds from light to sensor (left to right) by concatenating atomic operators.
+<div style="width:600px;"><em>Frequency analysis of light transport builds from light to sensor (left to right) by concatenating atomic operators.
 Those atomic operators correspond to specific elements of light transport such as transport \(T_d\), scattering \(B_\rho\), etc. For our implementation, we are interested on the effect those operators have on the covariance matrix \(\Sigma\).</em></div>
 </center><br />